dome9/aws-icons/README.md

 # Vendor icons
-## A single source of truth for all vendor icons used in CloudGuard.
+## A Single Source Of Truth for all vendor icons used in CloudGuard.